Wolf3s/xbmc4xbox-python/python/Doc/library/email.rst

 Here are the major differences between :mod:`email` version 3 and version 2:

-* The :class:`~email.parser.FeedParser` class was introduced, and the :class:`~email.parser.Parser` class was implemented in terms of the :class:`~email.parser.FeedParser`.
+* The :class:`FeedParser` class was introduced, and the :class:`Parser` class was implemented in terms of the :class:`FeedParser`.
 All parsing therefore is non-strict, and parsing will make a best effort never to raise an exception.
   Problems found while parsing messages are stored in the message's *defect* attribute.

 * All aspects of the API which raised :exc:`DeprecationWarning`\ s in version 2 have been removed.
-These include the *_encoder* argument to the :class:`~email.mime.text.MIMEText` constructor, the :meth:`Message.add_payload` method, the :func:`Utils.dump_address_pair` function, and the functions :func:`Utils.decode` and :func:`Utils.encode`.
+These include the *_encoder* argument to the :class:`MIMEText` constructor, the :meth:`Message.add_payload` method, the :func:`Utils.dump_address_pair` function, and the functions :func:`Utils.decode` and :func:`Utils.encode`.

 * New :exc:`DeprecationWarning`\ s have been added to:
   :meth:`Generator.__call__`, :meth:`Message.get_type`,
   :meth:`Message.get_main_type`, :meth:`Message.get_subtype`, and the *strict*
-  argument to the :class:`~email.parser.Parser` class.
+  argument to the :class:`Parser` class.
 These are expected to be removed in future versions.

 * Support for Pythons earlier than 2.3 has been removed.